Rational Emotive Behavior Therapy (REBT)

 “Even injustice has its good points.
 It gives me the challenge of being as happy as I can in an unfair world.” – Albert Ellis

-I have dedicated considerable effort to working with clients who have left the care of other practitioners, many of whom were said to have pushed these values on people.
+Remarkably, I have dedicated considerable effort towards working with clients who have left the care of other practitioners, many of whom were said to have pushed values on people.
 It is not my responsibility to indoctrinate my clients or serve as a sociopolitical ally for them.

-Additionally, I’ve had clients who’ve opted to forego REBT treatment with me, because I didn’t advocate for social change.
+Additionally, I have had clients who’ve opted to forego REBT treatment with me, because I didn’t advocate for social change.
 After all, I am an REBT psychotherapist who maintains that it isn’t the occurrence of events—though people’s judgments of these matters—by which they disturb themselves.

 Since much of what I do involves pragmatism, many of the aforementioned ethereal concepts may derail client treatment outcomes.
 Still, it isn’t uncommon for me to encounter prospective clients who are opposed to the concepts associated with my particular approach to REBT.